About the author

 I’ve worked on sites which got mentions from CNN and Newsweek, I’ve worked on sites which have won national awards in the media industry, and I’ve worked on sites that you’d only know about if you lived in certain small towns in Kansas.

 I’m passionate about good tools.
-That’s why I use and contribute to the Django web framework, and why I use and contribute to other open-source software projects.
+That’s why I use and contribute to open-source software projects.
 I believe that when you do it right, open source is the ultimate win-win situation.
-I believe that if you’re skeptical of that, I can convince you.

 Where I come from